On the Berkovich double residue fields and birational models: for quasi monomial valuations

-Since this definition is too restrictive, we want to define monomial valuation more generally.
+Since this definition is too restrictive, we would like to define monomial valuations more generally.
 Then we make use of Cohen's structure theorem.

-\begin{Def}[Monomial valuation on a nonsingular point of variety] Let $k$ be a field with the trivial norm.
-Let $X$ be a variety over $k$.
+\begin{Def}[Monomial valuation on a nonsingular point of variety] Let $X$ be a variety over a trivially valued field $k$.
 Let $p\in X$ be a nonsingular point.
 (We do not assume that $p\in X$ is a closed point.)

-By using Cohen's structure theorem, there exists the inclusion $\kappa(p)\hookrightarrow \mathscr{O}_{X,p}$ (which is not unique) such that for $(f_1,\dots,f_m)$ which is a system of algebraic coordinates at a point $p\in X$, we obtain the following isomorphism as $\kappa(p)$-algebra to the ring of formal power series.
+By using Cohen's structure theorem, if $p$ is not the generic point of $X$, then there exist $m\in \Z_{> 0}$ and an injection $\kappa(p)\hookrightarrow \widehat{\mathscr{O}_{X,p}}$ (which is not unique) such that for any system of algebraic coordinates $(f_1,\dots,f_m)$ at the point $p\in X$, we obtain the following isomorphism as $\kappa(p)$-algebra to the ring of formal power series.